 In this week’s Retro Design Dilemma, reader Nita tells us that she must add exterior insulation to her 1952 flat-roof ranch house in Alaska — and she wants ideas from us for siding.
 What to suggest?
-And as usual this week, Pam and I hosted a Live Google Hangout to reveal ideas for Nita’s room.
-Continue on for Nita’s story and our ideas –>
+Continue for Nita’s story and our ideas –>

 First, a little about me.
 My name is Nita, and I live in Alaska.
 My house was built in 1952 and is concrete block construction.
 It has survived temperatures as low as -70 and as high as 100, and even a big flood.
 While our average temperatures aren’t quite that extreme we do regularly see temps ranging from 45 below to 85 above.
 For me, this means that when I renovate parts of my house it has to be efficient and functional as well as beautiful and vintage-inspired, which is why I need some help.

 Second, some history:

 In 2010, I went on a mission to find a house.
 The recession was finally starting to hit us up here in Alaska and the local housing market was getting peppered with foreclosures and inexpensive properties.
 Being the frugal person that I am, I went about trying to find the perfect house while getting the most bang for my buck.
 In August 2010, my search ended when I stumbled across a foreclosed 1952 fixer-upper in the middle of the perfect residential neighborhood.

 Sure, the front yard was tiny and the last owners appear to have half-bleeped every repair they attempted, but it felt like home.
 I knew it was right for me as soon as I stepped inside for the first time.
 Original hardwood floors, brick fireplace with quirky concrete base, plaster walls, arched (swoon) doorway into the hall, cedar lined closets…..
 I could go on, but I’m sure you get the gist.